 Are you giving the same tours to prospective donors as you give to prospective students, patients, consumers or their families?
 Have you ever thought of charging for your tours?
 Are your tours so terrific that people want to bring their friends and relatives on another tour?
 Do you customize your tours based on the interests of your guest?
 Do you give your visitors an item that represents your organization that they will keep for years and years and when they look at it, want to make a donation?
 If not, learn the magic of what you can achieve in an hour tour, whether your place looks like the Ritz or the Pits.

-Fund Raising — It's Not Brain Surgery
+Fund Raising for Medical Staff — It's Not Brain Surgery

 The Future of Fund Raising: Beyond Bake Sales and into Cyberspace

 As the competition for resources continues to skyrocket, find out how you can use new technology to work smarter, not harder to secure the future of your nonprofit.
 Discover a high-tech, high-touch approach.
 Learn what not to abandon from your arsenal of tried and true methods.